 To review files for acceptance, students must have at least a 2.5 cumulative college GPA.
 If students have less than 24 college credits complete by the time of application, students must also have at least a 2.5 high school GPA and an ACT score of 20 or SAT score of 950.

-Students interested in applying for a Fall term should apply before Christmas of the previous year.
-Students interested in applying for a Spring term should apply in the summer prior to the desired spring term.
+Students interested in applying for a Fall term are highly encouraged to apply before Christmas of the previous year.
+Students interested in applying for a Spring term are highly encouraged to apply in the summer prior to the desired spring term.
 Below are the application deadlines:

 Fall Admission: August 1 Spring Admission: November 15